amelliia/SQL-/README.md

 #### Retenetion Heatmap Insights:

-This analysis groups customers into cohorts based on the month of their first purchase.
-For example, the January 2011 cohort shows that only about 24% of users returned in the second month.
-By the third month, retention had dropped to 33%, highlighting a steep initial decline.
-Overall, most cohorts lose over half of their customers within the first month, after which retention stabilizes around 20–30%.
+- Most cohorts see a sharp decline in the first month, often losing more than half of the customers.

+- After the initial drop, retention stabilizes around 20–30%.

-One exception is the December 2010 cohort.
-Unlike the others, this group held onto customers much longer, with nearly half of them still active by month eleven—the highest retention observed across all cohorts.
-It’s possible that holiday promotions or seasonal factors played a role in keeping those customers engaged
+- The December 2010 cohort stands out: nearly half of these customers were still active by the eleventh month.
+This could be due to holiday promotions or seasonal shopping behavior.

 <img width="1495" height="630" alt="Image" src="https://github.com/user-attachments/assets/a142dfad-1fa1-4d46-bd9f-4cdc8d160f16" />